abishekatp/notes/notes/QC/132_MS_Quantum_Information.md

 \end{equation}
 $$

-All the above vectors are valid quantum state vectors with Euclidean norm equal to 1.
-Note that we use square root($\sqrt{}$) notation repeatedly to just make examples simpler to verify the Euclidean norm.
-There are multiple ways we can reprsent the same qunautm state vector using dirac notation.
+All of the above vectors are valid quantum state vectors with Euclidean norm equal to 1.
+Note that we use the square root($\sqrt{}$) notation explicitly to make the process of verifying the Euclidean norm simpler.
+There are multiple ways that we could use to reprsent the same qunautm state vector using dirac notation.
 All the given below notation are valid and equivalent.
-We will use one of them based on the situation.
+We will use one of these notations based on our need.

 $$
 \begin{equation}\tag{Ex-2}